Evaluation of Tirzepatide as an Adjunct to Buprenorphine for the Treatment of Opioid Use Disorder

 - Arm && Interventions

-Group Intervention Description Tirzepatide Tirzepatide Tirzepatide is available in single dose vials at six doses: 2.5 mg, 5 mg, 7.5 mg, 10 mg, 12.5 mg, and 15 mg/0.5 mL.
-A study MC will administer the once-weekly SQ dose of tirzepatide.
+Group Intervention Description Tirzepatide Tirzepatide The tirzepatide pen is a pre-filled, disposable, injection device designed for subcutaneous administration.
+Each pen is pre-filled with a single dose of tirzepatide and is available in six doses: 2.5 mg, 5 mg, 7.5 mg, 10 mg, 12.5 mg, and 15 mg/0.5 mL.
+An unblinded study MC (UMC) will administer the once-weekly SQ dose of tirzepatide.
 Consistent with tirzepatide's prescribing guidelines, participants will be initiated at a once-weekly SQ dose of 2.5 mg/week with a dose increase to 5mg/week at week 5.
 Consistent with tirzepatide's prescribing information, once the participant has received 5 mg/week for 4 weeks they are eligible for a dose increase if needed.
-Placebo Placebo A matched placebo (containing saline) will be created for use in the trial.
-A study MC will administer the once-weekly SQ dose of saline.
-The process for deciding on "dose increases" will be the same for placebo and tirzepatide
+Placebo Placebo Saline administered subcutaneously with a syringe will be used as the placebo for the trial.
+The placebo which will be administered by a study UMC.
+The process for deciding on "dose increases" will be the same for placebo and tirzepatide.

 - Primary Outcome Measures